-Rule #4: During The Serve The Ball Can’t Touch The No-Volley Zone
+Rule #4: Serves Can’t Land In The No-Volley Zone

-However, in terms of serving, aim beyond the kitchen line and aim for the baseline.
+In terms of serving, aim beyond the kitchen line and aim for the baseline towards the back of your opponent’s court.
 The deeper the serve the better.
 In fact, keeping your opponent at the baseline while you’re at the kitchen line is a fundamental winning tactic for any skill level.

 Related Content: Click here for 25 tips to improve your game as a beginner.